basilfx/TRADFRI-Hacking/README.md

 The tiny module is used in many of their products, and is actually a small piece board with some GPIO exposed.
 This board uses the energy-efficient Silicon Labs [EFR32MG1P132F256GM32](https://www.silabs.com/products/wireless/mesh-networking/efr32mg-mighty-gecko-zigbee-thread-soc/device.efr32mg1p132f256gm32) microcontroller (MCU), which is a ARM Cortex M4 with 256 KiB of flash.

 You can take out the board, and hook it up to your own lighting solutions.
-Or, you can flash it with your own firmware, for other purposes.
+Or, you can flash it with your [own firmware](#custom-firmware), for other purposes.

-As a proof of concept, check out [this YouTube video](https://www.youtube.com/watch?v=yi_Z2WtmdDU) I made.
+To find relevant products, I have compiled a [list of IKEA TRÅDFRI products](MODELS.md) (please help me to update this list).

 ## Components
 I have been able to following parts on a single IKEA TRÅDFRI module: